Terms & Conditions for the Flight Safety Awareness Presentation

 Personal data is any information about you by which you can be identified.
 This can include information such as:

-- your name, date of birth, email address, postal address, phone number, mobile number;
+- your name, email address, postal address, phone number, mobile number;

 - information about your device (such as the IP address, which is a numerical code to identify your device that can provide information about the country, region or city where you are based); and